excel-experts/expedited-freight-search/README.md

 1. **Login**: Navigate to the application URL and enter your credentials
 2. **Search Orders**:
-   - Enter at least one search criteria (Origin, Destination, or Carrier)
+   - Enter at least one search criteria (Pickup, Delivery, or Carrier)
    - Click "Search Orders"
    - View results with aggregate metrics
 3. **Export Data**: Click "Export to CSV" to download search results